Skip to main content

 A daily cron job (8:00 AM UTC) handles trial expirations:

-• If the plan is a free tier: the purchase transitions to active
+• If requiresPayment is false: the purchase transitions to active

 Usage Reset